rkotze/rkotze.github.io/_drafts/2019-12-18-jwt-apollo-client-graphql.md

 ### Access authorised GraphQL endpoint

 You should now be able to call an authorised GraphQL endpoint and successfully get the data.
-For example below the component run the GraphQL query to fetch logged in user data.
+For example, the component below runs the GraphQL query to fetch logged in user data:

 ```javascript
 function FetchUserProfile(){